Life of Joseph Smith from 1827 to 1830: Recruitment of Martin Harris

-Early transcription and translation
+Early transcription and dictation

 When Joseph and Emma arrived in Harmony, they stayed temporarily in the home of Emma's father Isaac Hale, while Hale set them up in a home on an adjoining 13 acre property a few hundred yards from the Susquehanna River.
 Skeptical that Smith had found golden plates, Hale asked to see them, but was only allowed to lift the glass box in which Smith said they were kept.
 Nevertheless, Hale refused to allow the plates in his home if he could not see them, so the glass box was hidden in the woods nearby, where the plates are said to have remained during much of the translation process that followed.

 After a short stay in the Hale home, Joseph and Emma arranged to live in a house moved onto the Hale property.
 Emma said that for at least part of the time, Joseph kept the plates in this house on a table, wrapped in a linen tablecloth.
 Beginning in December 1827, Smith began transcribing the characters he said were engraved on the plates, and dictating what he said was a translation of some of them.
 While transcribing, he reportedly sat behind a curtain and looked at the plates through the Urim and Thummim, passing the written transcriptions to Emma, who was sitting on the other side of the curtain.
 Eventually, after some transcription, he began to dictate what he said was a translation of the plates to Emma or her brother Reuben.
 To translate, he reportedly "put the urim and thummim into his hat and Darkened his Eyes than [sic] he would take a sentance [sic] and it would apper [sic] in Brite [sic] Roman Letters.
 Then he would tell the writer and he would write it."
 Reportedly, Smith did not need the physical presence of the plates to create the translation, and the plates remained in the nearby woods during the translation.

 Harris came to assist with the translation in February 1828.
 Around this time, Smith reportedly confided to Emma's uncle that he had doubts about whether or not he should translate the plates, because despite the commandment from God, "he was afraid of the people".
 Thus, when Harris arrived, he reportedly had to convince Smith to continue translating, saying, "I have not come down here for nothing, and we will go on with it".